-We would dress her in a diaper, short-sleeve onesie and socks.
-Put the suit on, then put on her Ponseti/AFO shoes and Dobbs bar.
+Dress baby in a diaper, short-sleeve onesie and socks.
 We were using the sleep suits from February to May (in the northern hemisphere) and they were comfortable in socks and a short sleep onsie.

 My twins wore the sleep suit for almost 3.5 months.
 They LOVED that suit.
 Putting them in it cued their brains for sleep, and it became part of our routine for night sleep and nap sleep.
 They even traveled with us to Florida!
 In the hotter climate, we just did diaper underneath and made sure to keep the ceiling fan on.
 They worked great and they sleep like angels on our vacation.